maryamtahhan/notes/SubmarinerIPSECGW.md

 # Submariner IPSec Cable Driver Overview

-The goal of this guide is to provide an overview of the IPSec cable driver in Submariner and its equivalent manual configuration.
+The goal of this guide is to provide an overview of the IPSec cable driver in Submariner and its equivalent manual configuration as well as an overview of transport mode configuration.

+## Submariner IPSec topology

 The following is a topology overview for a simple Submariner deployment deployed with the IPSec cable Driver:

 ```bash
 # make deploy using=lighthouse